KDE/documentation-develop-kde-org/HIG/source/patterns/navigation/column.rst

    a useful breadcrumb trail.
--  When on the lowest level, showing the content of an individual list item, use a swipe beyond the top/bottom of the content to jump to the previous/next item in the list
+-  When on the lowest level, showing the content of an individual list item, use a swipe beyond the top/bottom of the content to jump to the previous/next item in the list.

 -  For the command structure, see the :doc:`command patterns </patterns/command/index>`.